-- 1. Students who demonstrate proficiency at one level may not take a lower-level course for credit without the permission of the department. - 2.
-Native speakers of languages other than English may not receive academic credit for 100-level courses or 300-level conversation courses in the native language.
+- Students who demonstrate proficiency at one level may not take a lower-level course for credit without the permission of the Department. - 2.
+Native speakers of languages other than English may not receive credits for 100-level courses or 300-level conversation courses in the native language.